When We Fight, We Fight To Win

 The Skilled, Aggressive Representation You Need After A Catastrophic Truck Accident

 Being seriously injured in an accident with a big rig or semi truck can completely upend your life.
 You deserve to be compensated for medical expenses, lost wages and other damages, but greedy insurance companies may be preventing you from receiving the support you need.
-Thankfully, the team at Power Rogers, LLP, is on your side.
+Thankfully, our team at Power Rogers, LLP, is on your side.

 Trucking Accidents In Illinois: What To Know

 The Illinois Department of Transportation gathers information about commercial truck accidents in our state.
 According to its data, 167 fatal accidents involving semi trucks occurred in Illinois in 2022.
 Semi trucks were involved in about 29% of all fatal accidents.
 This staggering figure is a testament to just how dangerous large trucks are for other motorists.
-By working with a semi-truck accident lawyer to hold the driver, trucking company or other negligent party accountable for their actions, you can help prevent future semi-truck accidents.
+By working with a semi-truck accident lawyer to hold the driver, trucking company and/or other negligent party accountable for their actions, you can help prevent future semi-truck accidents.

 Why Do You Need A Truck Accident Lawyer?